 “We look a lot like her,” Roselyn said.
 “I didn’t realize it until I saw you sitting in bed.
 She never smiles and you rarely stop.”

-Roselyn turned back to the mirror.
+Roselyn looked at herself in the mirror.
 “I think she holds her mouth so tight because she’s afraid she’ll accidently smile.”

 “I’m hungry,” Evaughnlynn said behind her.
 “We should eat, especially you.
 You have a hard job scouting this morning.”

 “Are you still sure you want me to do it?”
-Roselyn turned to see her cousin half-dressed already.
+Roselyn glanced at her cousin who was already half-dressed.
 “Don’t you expect an ambush in this area?”

 “I do.”
 Evaughnlynn continued dressing.
 “But you can find it just as well as I.”

 “I will.”
-Roselyn glanced quickly at her hair to be sure it was all in place, then went back to her bed and started dressing.
+Roselyn made sure her hair was all in place, then went back to her bed and finished dressing.

 A few minutes later there was a knock on the door and King Ragnon yelled from the hallway, “If you two want to eat, get out here.”

-“Everybody else is already up,” her father said.
+“Everybody else is already up,” the king said.
 “Besides, I told the innkeeper to set ceremony aside, so you two could get a look at Freehold life.
 It’s first come, first served today,

 and when the food’s gone, it’s gone.”

-As they walked down the stairs, her father added, “As a matter of courtesy, the landlord would have held everybody waiting for our arrival before serving breakfast, or even fed everybody else in a
+As they walked down the stairs, Ragnon added, “As a matter of courtesy, the landlord would have held everybody waiting for our arrival before serving breakfast, or even fed everybody else in a

 separate room.
 That’s not the way of the Freemen.
 When we cross the border we leave Hawkland nobility behind.
 To the Freemen I’m simply a rich man.
 Of course, in the city